FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 #### I passed a valid license to the container but the Runtime log says "No license tokens found, FactoryTalk Optix Runtime will be closed in: 120 minutes"

 1. Make sure that the license is valid
-    - Verify trough FT Hub that the license is available to be used
+    - Verify through FT Hub that the license is available to be used
     - Verify that the size of the license is big enough to run the application (license tokens count >= application tokens count)
 2. Investigate the license SDK
     - Open a shell prompt on the host machine